industrialbinaries/lola/README.md

 ### From terminal

-For send push notification from terminal with `lola` you need set `mandatory` parameters
+To send push notification from the terminal with `Lola` you need to set `mandatory` parameters:

-`bundleId` - bundle ID of your app f.e. in my case `co.industrial-binaries.LolaTestApp`
+`bundleId` - bundle the ID of your app for example. in my case `co.industrial-binaries.LolaTestApp`

 `device` - [device token](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns) for your push notification